bitansa/GitPractice/readme.md

 I don't love git, I think.
 It looks complicated.
 Second class looks ok.
-But it is fast.
+But it is fast. we are creating a conflict now.